 For household cleaning, the 3% solution is an effective disinfectant if left on for 30 minutes or more.
 It can also be used as a laundry and upholstery stain remover for light or white items.
 I wouldn’t use it on colored items as it will remove the color as bleach does.

 Learn more about hydrogen peroxide in a post I wrote here!

-This particular type of of salt has larger granules than other types of salt, which makes it a perfect scrubbing cleaner for cast iron pans and for thickening up Sal Suds for Laundry Detergent and Dishwashing Detergent.
-I’ve used other types of salt such as Sea Salt and Table Salt in these recipes and it didn’t work!
+This particular type of salt has larger granules than other types of salt, which makes it a perfect scrubbing cleaner for cast iron pans and for thickening up Sal Suds for Laundry Detergent and Dishwashing Detergent.
+I’ve used other types of salt, such as Sea Salt and Table Salt, in these recipes, and it didn’t work!

 Waterproof, Vinyl Labels for Natural Cleaning Supplies

 Grab my waterproof vinyl labels that include the recipes on them here in my Etsy shop!
 These labels make it super easy when you need to refill your bottles.